 Do I have to come as part of a team?

-The Edible Schoolyard Academy accepts individual participants as well as small teams of 2-5 people.
+The Edible Schoolyard Academy accepts individual participants as well as teams of 2-5 people.
 Teams generally consist of educators, administrators, and/or parents.
 We prioritize accepting team applications over applications from individuals.

 The Edible Schoolyard Intensive solely accepts teams consisting of 3-5 distinct farm to school stakeholders.
 Teams might include garden and kitchen teachers, school food service staff, classroom educators, nutritionists, cooperative extension staff, administrators, or supply chain and community partners, among others.
 At least one team member attending the training must represent your school or district's food service program.
 During the Intensive, individual participants will follow separate tracks, attending sessions specially tailored to their role, for the first two days of the training.
 Day three of the Intensive will be focused on collaboration and planning time for the whole team.